Women in Classical Guitar History

 Josefina Robledo (1892-1972)

-Facebook Post: https://www.facebook.com/candicemowbray/posts/10153137670250902 ***Most of the information from this post came from my rough translation of the Altrecorde website.
+Facebook Post: https://www.facebook.com/candicemowbray/posts/10153137670250902 ***Most of the information in this essay came from my rough translation of the Altrecorde website.
 Please visit the website listed in the works cited for the original article.

 Guitarist Josefina Robledo was born in Valencia on May 10, 1892 and died in Godella on May, 25, 1972.
 She began her studies with Francisco Tarrega at the age of seven.(1) During a lecture in 1959, Robledo shared personal recounts of their first meeting and her consequent studies with Tarrega as well as time she spent caring for him.
 A transcription of that lecture and excerpts from letters by Tarrega to Robledo can be read by visiting http://altre-corde.blogspot.com/p/maestri.html.
 Robledo moved to Buenos Aires in 1914 and gave concerts in Argentina, Uruguay, Paraguay and Brazil.
 "She performed in Sao Paulo in the same period as Barrios and Canhoto.
 Her refined style created a sensation in the city, not only because of the high level of her performance skills but also due to the fact that she was a female virtuoso, something rarely seen at that time."(2) Robledo returned in Spain in 1924, performing many concerts, but ended her concert career after being married in 1927.
 She continued to play for friends and give occasional performances.
 One of those concerts occurred November 20, 1952, for the centenary of the birth of Tárrega, with Pepita Roca, Daniel Fortea and Emilio Pujol.(3) Photos of her published transcription of Chopin's "Marche Funebre" appear on the Altrecorde website.
 One of those photos shows the back page of the publication where a list of other published transcriptions by Robledo appears.
 Some of these publications can be accessed through the Royal Danish Library by searching for her name via the site's homepage.
 At least two of her scores come up as "Untitled."